 Cooper School Music focuses on two very important musical concepts that fit with the child-centered and whole child approach of the school.
 These concepts are individual musical abilities and community music.
-We accomplish individual musical abilities through the learning of voice, guitar, ukulele, recorder and percussion.
-We support community music through our ensembles and choirs.
-The outcomes are students who are confident in their musical abilities and a culture where everyone likes to sing and share music with friends.
-Here are some of the highlights and new additions for this year.
+We accomplish individual musical abilities through the learning of voice, ukulele, recorder

-First Graders will enjoy music and movement lessons with Hazel each week.
+First Graders will enjoy music and movement lessons each week.
 Building on their repertoire and skills from Kindergarten, students will continue with basic music skills.
 These students learn percussion including drums, shakers, tambourines, and mallet instruments.
 Musical styles and instruments will be covered including the instruments of the orchestra and classical repertoire like “Peter and the Wolf” and “Young People’s Guide to the Orchestra”.
-First Graders will also have choir once a week with Hazel and Bob.

 The Cooper School has had a long tradition of Grade 3 creating their own radio show.
-In this year-long project, students work with Hazel to create a ½ hour variety show complete with music, bands, announcers, news, weather, interviews, drama and jokes!
+In this year-long project, students work to create a ½ hour variety show complete with music, bands, announcers, news, weather, interviews, drama and jokes!
 The radio show has a live presentation for parents and siblings in the Spring semester.
-Grade 3 also takes part in two choir rehearsals each week.
-Indigo Choir works on vocal skills and concert repertoire at one rehearsal and then focuses on fun community singing in the second rehearsal.

 Middle School students will participating in our brand new Strings program.
 Fifth and Sixth graders will be introduced to and begin instruction on violin.
 Students will learn to or enhance already learned skills in reading music, rhythm ensemble playing and ear training.